Key Lime Cupcakes

 - 2 cups powdered sugar

-- Sift the flour, baking powder, baking soda, and salt three times; set aside.
+- In a medium bowl, whisk together the flour, baking powder, and salt; set aside.

-- Add eggs one at a time, beating well after each addition.
+- In a large bowl, whisk together the oil and sugar.
+Add eggs one at a time, whisking well after each addition.
 Add the lime juice and zest and mix until combined.
-The mixture will look curdled.

 - Add the flour in three additions, alternating with the buttermilk in two additions, beginning and ending with the flour.
 Scrape the bowl as necessary.
-Mix on low until just combined.
+Mix until just combined.
+Do not over-mix.
 Fill each cupcake liner ⅔ full (not ¾ or they will overflow).

 - FOR THE FROSTING: Using a hand mixer, beat cream cheese until smooth.
 Gradually add the butter 2 Tablespoons at a time, and continue beating until smooth and well blended.
 Add key lime juice and lime zest.
 Mix and scrape bowl.
 Add powdered sugar all at once and mix until just combined.
 CHILL frosting for 30 minutes before piping on top, if frosting seems too soft.
 Frost cupcakes as desired. (*If piping high, 1.5x the recipe.)

-- *Make buttermilk with 3/4 milk + 2 tsp key lime juice.
+- *Make buttermilk with 1/2 cup milk + 1 tsp key lime juice.
 Stir and let sit for 5 minutes before using.